fastlane/docs/docs/actions/frameit.md

 Check out [_snapshot_](https://docs.fastlane.tools/actions/snapshot/) to automatically generate screenshots using ```UI Automation```.

+## Resume framing

+Framing screenshots is a slow operation.
+In case you need to resume framing, or just frame a couple updated screenshots again, you can rely on the `--resume` flag.
+Only screenshots which have not been framed yet – or for which there isn't an up-to-date framed image – will be framed.
+This feature uses the file modification dates and will reframe screenshots if the screenshot is newer than the framed file.

 ## Upload screenshots

 Use [_deliver_](https://docs.fastlane.tools/actions/deliver/) to upload iOS screenshots to App Store Connect, or [_supply_](https://docs.fastlane.tools/actions/supply/) to upload Android screenshots to Play Store completely automatically 🚀